getkimball/docs/analytics.md

 * `name` - The event that was seen
 * `count` -  The number of unique user IDs for this event
 * `event_counts` - Data will only be included if this is a goal event.
-A list of:
+A list JSON objects with properties:
     * `events` - A list of events a user completed before triggering this goal
     * `count` - The number of unique user IDs with this combination of events
+* `single_event_counts` - Data will only be included if this is a goal event.
+A list JSON objects with properties:
+    * `event` - The name of the event a user has completed
+    * `count` - The number of unique user IDs with this event

 ### Example